Kinovarobotics/kinova-ros/README.md

 Note, using tab-completion to create this message will make sure that the command follows the correct syntax and format.
 If you just copy-and-paste this command into a terminal, it may not work.

 ## Launch files
-The jaco_driver package provides two launch files, depending on which robot you want to control.
+The kinova_driver package provides two launch files, depending on which robot you want to control.
 The jaco_arm.launch and mico_arm.launch files should be run prior to using the JACO (or MICO) arm.
 It launches the main driver node, ``jaco_arm_driver``, and ``jaco_tf_updater`` in classic, non-URDF mode (see next section).
 These nodes then perform a number of operations that prepare the arm for use.

 On launch, the ``jaco_arm_driver`` announces all of the configurations stored in the arm’s permanent memory.
 These are settings that, currently, are most easily set using the Windows-only Kinova GUI.
 The fingers may move during initialization, but the arm is not automatically homed.
 If the arm does not respond after initialization, it may need to be homed.